-SEC.
+Sec.
 4.03 UNDERSTANDING OF THE PROJECT

-Offerors must provide comprehensive narrative statements that illustrate their understanding of the requirements of the project and the project schedule.
+Offerors must provide comprehensive narrative statements that illustrate their understanding of the scenario that needs to be analyzed, the requirements of the project, and the project schedule.

-SEC.
+Sec.
 4.04 METHODOLOGY USED FOR THE PROJECT